 The goal of the Ethical Leadership concentration is for students to gain an understanding of how organizations work, how to provide leadership to an organization and how to implement ethical business practices.
 A successful Ethical Leadership student will graduate with the ability to rethink leadership and management in a new way, based on humanities driven approaches as well as achieve business goals while sustaining leadership integrity.

 What To Expect From the Ethical Leadership Graduate Degree Concentration

-Ethical Leadership students will be required to take a series of four online courses that will delve into the most important areas of developing the effective, ethical leader.
-Through the sequence of required Ethical Leadership online courses, MPA graduate students will learn the basic models of leadership and ethical decision-making, which are the foundation of ethical leadership and how apply these concepts throughout the online curriculum, their career and lives.
+Ethical Leadership students will be required to take a series of four online courses that will delve into the most important areas of developing an effective, ethical leader.
+Through the sequence of required Ethical Leadership online courses, MPA graduate students will learn the basic models of leadership and ethical decision-making, which are the foundation of ethical leadership and how to apply these concepts throughout the online curriculum, their career and lives.